namazso/SecureUxTheme/README.md

 scoop install secureuxtheme
 ```

-## Download is MALWARE???

-Some silly antiviruses tend to flag the tool as malware, because it's unsigned (this method of detection [clearly](https://www.securityweek.com/use-fake-code-signing-certificates-malware-surges) [works](https://www.zdnet.com/article/hackers-are-selling-legitimate-code-signing-certificates-to-evade-malware-detection/) [btw](https://web.archive.org/web/20200720160419/http://signedmalware.org/).
-I'm submitting all releases before release to Microsoft for analysis if they're detected by Defender, but I can't guarantee the same for all the other AVs.
-If you have a signing certificate and are willing help signing, please contact me.

-### Garbage Antiviruses

-Some antiviruses might not detect `ThemeTool.exe` but detect the installed dll (`system32\SecureUxTheme.dll`) and delete it.
-If this happens your computer will be stuck at the login screen.
-See the FAQ entry for fixing this, and I'd recommend getting rid of the garbage AV that caused this.

-**Because of this, after install you might want to add SecureUxTheme.dll to the exclusions of your antivirus, so it doesn't randomly break your install.**

-### But I still don't trust it.

-Compile it yourself.

 ## LogonUI fix

 Locking Windows makes LogonUI reset certain colors and ignore the currently set style.
 This tool can fix this problem.
 A picture comparison showing the Task Manager opened after locking Windows without and with the fix can be seen here: